tomasiser/vim-code-dark/README.md

 colorscheme codedark
 ```

+### Something is broken but I know how to fix it!
+Pull requests are welcome!
+Feel free to send one with an explanation!

-### Why does file syntax not look like in Visual Studio Code?
+### Why does file syntax not look exactly like in Visual Studio Code?
-Because Vim uses different syntax rules for files and this is just a colorscheme.
+Because Vim uses different syntax rules.
+This is just a colorscheme for vim, not a syntax definition.

-### My favourite language XYZ has wrong colors!
+### My favourite language has wrong / bad / awful colors!
 There are a lot of syntax definitions with different highlight groups.
-Feel free to send a pull request with additional highlight groups.
+Feel free to send a pull request with additional highlight groups!

-### What setup can I see on the screenshots?
+### What setup can I see on the first screenshots?
 Screenshots come from gVim on Windows with the following font options and [`vim-airline`](https://github.com/vim-airline/vim-airline) enabled.

 ```